 It is likely that there are large numbers of transgender youth who are never referred to GIDS services, whether in government or private settings, particularly in poorer and more conservative communities.
 This could be for many reasons including lack of funding to get to health services, lack of awareness of the service and parents who would not access such services because of their own transphobic and homophobic views.
 Community-based studies, for example, townships and rural communities, may provide far more representative data on rates and profile of transgender youth in South African and African contexts.
-While this study established that a significant sample of the transgender youth were coloured (15%) or black (13%) population, overall numbers were very low.
+While this study established that a significant sample of the transgender youth were mixed race (15%) or black (13%) population, overall numbers were very low.
 Ongoing and larger-scale studies are therefore required to expand and ensure the representativeness of all our communities.

 This study is also limited given that it was only from one South African province, the Western Cape.
 However, there are no other well-established gender clinics currently seeing transgender youth in Africa.
-There are a handful of clincians in South Africa supporting gender-diverse youth.
-Similar studies of the patients they are seeing or at gender clinics hopefully to be established in other parts of South Africa or Southern Africa in the future would help address this limitation.
+There are a handful of clinicians in South Africa supporting gender-diverse youth and similar studies of their young people, and from other gender clinics in South Africa/Africa would help to address some of the questions of representativeness.

 Patients attending the GIDS filled in a standard demographic data form; however, there were no standardised assessment tools (e.g. ADOS-2 or similar) used in this study.
 However, each of the gender-diverse youths and families was seen by the same senior clinician who produced a detailed assessment report on each patient.
-The clinical diagnoses, for example, of autism spectrum were made by the clinician without a formal assessment tool, for example, Autism Diagnostic Observation Scedule-Second Edition (ADOS-2) or Diagnostic Interview for Social and Communication Disorders (DISCO).
-However, of the 10 patients diagnosed with autism spectrum disorder (ASD), 5 were able to afford to access a DISCO evaluation, and all 5 of them had autism spectrum confirmed.
+The clinical diagnoses, for example, of autism spectrum were made by the clinician without a formal assessment tool, for example, ADOS-2 or DISCO.
+However, of the 10 patients diagnosed with autism spectrum disorder, 5 were able to afford to access a DISCO evaluation, and all 5 of them had autism spectrum confirmed.
 The lead author and clinician making the diagnosis is part of a clinical team that specialises in evaluating and treating youth with autism spectrum and has thus had special training and experience in this area.
 Further studies evaluating all patients for autism spectrum using the same standardised gold standard measures would be helpful.